 To mitigate the non-payment of bounced cheques, the UAE government has recently introduced new regulations to punish such crimes with fines instead of jail term.
 This initiative allows the issuer of the bounced cheque to get employment opportunities or other such alternatives to be able to repay his debt instead of going to jail.

 In December 2017 a new criminal order issued by the Dubai Attorney General came into effect in the Emirate of Dubai.
-The core of the order is based on the idea that minor offences shall not be put through the police and criminal courts system, but would rather be downgraded and deemed as misdemeanours punished with fines instead of jail (subject to the decision of the public prosecutor).
+The core of the order is based on the idea that minor offenses shall not be put through the police and criminal courts system, but would rather be downgraded and deemed as misdemeanors punished with fines instead of jail (subject to the decision of the public prosecutor).

 According to the order, bounced cheque cases of the amount not exceeding AED 200,000 shall be punished with the following fines:

 |AED 50,000 – 100,000||AED 5,000|

 Bounced cheque cases are prevalent in the United Arab Emirates and can be associated with numerous reasons including illegal termination, bankruptcy of companies, absconding of the cheque issuer, etc. In practice, when the bearer of the bounced cheque filed complaint with the police, the most viable way to resolve the issue for both parties – is to settle it at the police station amicably.